legacysurvey/legacysurvey/pages/dr2/issues.rst

 ====================================

 On August 23rd, 2018, the DR2 coadd directory was removed to save space.
-Data from that directory is still available via FTP from the `NOAO archive`_
+Data from that directory is still available via FTP from the `NOAO archive`_.

 .. _`NOAO archive`: ftp://archive.noao.edu/public/hlsp/decals/dr2/coadd/